Using Native and Naturalized Landscape for Designing Effective Site Stormwater Systems

 •Government agency and municipal employees responsible for overseeing and reviewing these types of systems

 • NGOs involved in helping to educate landowners about rain gardens and native plantings

 • Traditional landscape contractors who would like to incorporate the use of more native landscape in their projects

 • Non-landscapers who would like to learn more about plant selection and identification for constructed wetlands, buffers, stormwater ponds, etc.

 Benefits and Learning Outcomes

-- Understand how to use native plants to maximize project control
+•Understand how to use native plants in a realistic way to maximize benefits

 This one day course will cover: